KishoreKammela/JobBoardly/docs/reference/01-platform-features-overview.md

   - Apply directly for 'approved' jobs.
   - If a job has screening questions, a modal appears to answer them (text, yes/no supported).
 - **Re-application Prevention**: Cannot re-apply for a job once an application is submitted, withdrawn, or rejected.
-- **Withdraw Application**: Withdraw an active application (status 'Applied') via the "My Jobs" page or job detail page.
+- **Withdraw Application**: Withdraw an active application at any stage before a final decision (e.g., 'Hired' or 'Rejected By Company') is made.
 - **Save Jobs**: Bookmark 'approved' jobs.
 This is disabled if an application for the job already exists.
 - **My Jobs Page (`/my-jobs`)**:
   - Dashboard to view and manage Saved Jobs and Applied Jobs.